hauduc/MICB-405-2020W-T1/MICB-405-Module-7-HTSeq-DESeq2.md

 ```
 ...and repeat for every sample.

-However, due to constraints on time and available disk space on the server, we will be
+However, due to constraints on time and available disk space on the server, we will be downloading existing count data from an experiment containing 6 samples grouped into control and treatment categories.

 ### DESeq2 Setup
 All of the data for this tutorial is located on the Orca1 server in `/projects/micb405/resources/DESeq2_tutorial/`.
-Use `scp` to copy the entire directory to your computer.
+Use `scp` to copy the entire directory to your computer, and move the directory to where you keep your MICB405 files.

 Open RStudio and create a new R project (File > New Project).
-A window like this should pop up.

 Since we want all of our DESeq2 tutorial materials together, click on 'Existing Directory' and choose the `DESeq2_tutorial` directory that you copied from the server.